Metal accounting – AMIRA code principles

 How to implement a compliant metallurgical accounting system?

 A compliant metallurgical accounting system serves as a comprehensive control framework across all metal production stages: mine, mill, concentrator, smelter, hydrometallurgical plant, and refinery.
-It delivers a single, reconciled view of metal flows and recoveries, ensuring that every processing stage is measured, validated, and aligned with corporate metal balance objectives.
+Its goal is to ensure every ton of metal is measured, validated, and reconciled through a standardized, auditable, and transparent process.

 The starting point of an efficient metal accounting system is a precise understanding of the process operations from ore reception to final product.
-Every stage of the value chain must rely on an accurate sampling and measurement system, and robust data reconciliation.

 A common saying in the industry captures the challenge perfectly: “Garbage in, garbage out.”
 Even the most advanced metal accounting software will deliver unreliable results if the underlying data is inconsistent, incomplete, or poorly collected.

-Step 1: Move beyond spreadsheets
+Step 2: Move beyond spreadsheets

 While spreadsheets are still widely used in some operations, they are not compliant with AMIRA P754 requirements.
 The AMIRA Code clearly emphasizes that a metallurgical accounting system must be auditable, traceable, secure, and repeatable.